realgs/nativescript-sdk-examples-js/app/ns-ui-widgets-category/animations/origin-properties/article.md

-To obtain more control over our animations, we can use `originX` and `originY`proeprties.
+To obtain more control over our animations, we can use `originX` and `originY` properties.
 - `originX`gets or sets the X component of the origin point around which the view will be transformed.
 The default value is 0.5 representing the centre of the view.
 - `originY`gets or sets the Y component of the origin point around which the view will be transformed.
 The default value is 0.5 representing the centre of the view.